CytoidCommunity/Cytoid-wiki/docs/en/charting/audio.md

 As you can see, it starts in the middle between the label *2* and *4*.
 To zero the offset, you will have to make sure that the music begins on the label.
 ::: tip NOTE

-We recommend you syncing the labels that are an even number (or an odd number if you're using 1 as the begin numbering) because of how syncing works with speed changes
+We recommend you syncing the labels that are an even number because of how syncing works with speed changes

 :::